MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 > * Add an Lakehouse destination to the eventstream
 > * Define real-time events processing logic with event processor
 > * Verify the data in lakehouse
-> * Build Power BI report with the events data ingested in lakehouse
+> * Build Power BI report with the event data ingested in the lakehouse

 ## Prerequisites